d-shabnam/MultiTechDataProjects/README.md

-# MultiTechDataProjects-
+### MultiTechDataProjects

-Explore this repository for a diverse collection of projects showcasing my proficiency in analytical tools such as Excel, Power BI, Tableau, Python, and SQL.
+Here, you'll find a collection of projects that demonstrate my skills in various analytical tools.